andylvua/ext2-4_filesystem_reader/README.md

 > [!IMPORTANT]
 >
-> All fields of the journal is stored in the big-endian byte order, as opposed to the little-endian byte order
+> All fields of the journal are stored in the big-endian byte order, as opposed to the little-endian byte order
 > used by the rest of the filesystem.
 Due to this, there is a special `swap_endian` function that is used
 > to swap the endianness of the journal fields.
 It can be found in the `inc/utils/utils.h` file.